MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 ![Model preparation](media/what-happens.PNG "Model preparation")

-## Download a model after it’s been converted and optimized by Microsoft
+## Download a model after it's been converted and optimized by Microsoft

 1. Open the Import Tool.